Mormonism and Nicene Christianity: The Book of Mormon

 (Image from the U.S. Library of Congress Rare Book and Special Collections Division.)

 The Book of Mormon (1830), which codifies the earliest Mormon doctrine, was intended, in part, to settle ongoing doctrinal disputes among contemporary Christian denominations and to create a single shared theology.
 Joseph Smith believed in the Bible and shared the Protestant tradition that the Bible (excluding the biblical apocrypha) was initially revealed by God to humanity and had contained the "fulness of the gospel."
 Nevertheless, Smith believed the Bible of his era had degenerated from its original form.
 Smith blamed the Catholic Church for the loss of biblical books and for introducing corruptions and obfuscations in the biblical text.
 Smith said that the Book of Mormon revealed "plain and precious things that had been taken away" from the Bible.
 Smith also completed an unpublished revision of the Bible in 1833, which he said corrected many of these errors and added inspired commentary.
 Smith endowed the Book of Mormon with status equal to the Bible.

 Nature of God

 The faith's earliest theology, as reflected in the Book of Mormon and contemporaneous writings by Joseph Smith, was an unsophisticated version of Trinitarianism or Monarchianism.
-According to Kurt Widmer, "early Mormons were reacting against a heavily intellectualized and theologized Trinitarian concept of God", and the nature of God was not at first of central importance to Smith.
+According to Kurt Widmer, "early Latter-day Saints were reacting against a heavily intellectualized and theologized Trinitarian concept of God", and the nature of God was not at first of central importance to Smith.

 In 1834, Smith and his associate Sidney Rigdon developed the Lectures on Faith that they later incorporated into the Doctrine and Covenants (1835).
 These lectures described "two personages" in the heavens: the Father, "a personage of spirit, glory, and power," and the Son, "a personage of tabernacle" who "received the fulness of the glory of the Father—possessing the same mind with the Father, which mind is the Holy Spirit."
 This has sometimes been described as a form of Binitarianism.